IP Address Formats: Decimal, Binary, Hex, and How to Convert

 With 0x prefix: 0xC0A80101

 The 0x prefix is a convention from programming languages like C and Python that signals “this number is in hexadecimal.”
-You will see both dotted hex (C0.A8.01.01) and the flat prefix notation (0xC0A80101) depending on the context.
+You will see both dotted hex (C0.A8.01.01) and flat prefix notation (0xC0A80101), depending on context.

 Where Hex Shows Up

-00:1A:2B:3C:4D:5E), so if you work with both MAC and IP data, hex is a common language. - Low-level programming: Embedded systems, firmware, and network stack code frequently represent IP addresses in hexadecimal format.
+• Low-level programming.
+Embedded systems, firmware, and network stack code frequently represent IP addresses in hexadecimal format.

 Integer (32-bit) Format

 Every IPv4 address can be expressed as a single unsigned 32-bit integer.
-This IP address integer format treats the entire 32-bit binary number as one value instead of splitting it into four octets.
+This integer format treats the entire 32-bit binary number as one value, instead of splitting it into four octets.

 The formula is: